Mturgal/CourseProject/ReadMe.md

 Through converting abbreviations into words making the variables more descriptives, for this regular expressions and gsub functions are used.
 With this aim :

 1. Make.names function is used to removing illegal characters.
-2. Variables starting with"t" replaced with "time" 3.Variables starting with f replaced with fastFourierTransform 4."Mag" is replaced with "Magnitude"
+2. Variables starting with"t" replaced with "time"
+3. Variables starting with f replaced with fastFourierTransform
+4. "Mag" is replaced with "Magnitude"
-5."Gyro" is replaced with "Gyroscope"
+5. "Gyro" is replaced with "Gyroscope"
-6."Acc" is replaced "Accelerometer".
+6. "Acc" is replaced "Accelerometer".
-7."Std" is replaced with "StandardDeviation" 8.Unnecessary dots are removed.
+7. "Std" is replaced with "StandardDeviation"
+8. Unnecessary dots are removed.
-9.Double Spaces are trimmed.
+9. Double Spaces are trimmed.
 10."Body.Body" is replaced with "Body."